 - January 28th – Trivia Night with Kahoot!

 Just for Fun events are always free for Bloomingdale families and a suggested donation for invited guests.

 How can we stay connected with the BSM Community?

 Let’s keep in touch!
-We would love to stay connected with our families and students during this time.
+We love staying connected with our families and students during this time and we thank you for all your emails and feedback.
 Feel free to share videos of students practicing at home, taking their online classes or anything fun you’d like to share with us.
 Share your #BSMonline stories with us using our social media channels.
+Please use: #BSMonline